 There is a satisfaction that comes from making something yourself out of free materials that you would otherwise just throw away.

-Homemade bird feeders are so fun to make, and this easy tutorial has a simple design and step by step instructions to walk you through each part of the process.
+Homemade bird feeders are so fun to make, and this easy tutorial has a simple design and step-by-step instructions to walk you through each part of the process.

 Your neighborhood feathered friends will love this beautiful bird feeder and you will love the feeling your get from making this simple project yourself.